AnneHartebrodt/codegreen-client/docs/source/usage/quickstart.md

             np.random.random((1000, 1000))
 ```

 To time shift the computation, you need to initialize the experiment using the ```@init_experiment``` decorator.
-You can specify the arguments on the fly, but you can also add them to the ```.codegreen.config``` file.
-Any parameter you specify will be overridden.
-The name of the experiment allows you to
-match your predictions with your reports.
-This allows us to compute how much carbon you have saved by
-using the service :)
+You can specify the arguments on the fly, but you can also add them to the ```.my_experiment.codegreen.config``` file.
+If you set override to true, any parameter you specify will be overridden.
+The name of the experiment allows you to match your predictions with your reports.
+This allows us to compute how much carbon you have saved by using the service :)

 ```python
 @init_experiment(estimated_runtime_hours=1,estimated_runtime_minutes=30,percent_renewable=10,allowed_delay_hours=24,area_code="ES-9",log_request=True,experiment_name="my_experiment",codecarbon_logfile="experiment.log",nextflow_logfile="nextflow.log",overwrite=False)